-- Yes, all musical and other performances for residents may resume. - Performers are required to wear a mask in indoor common areas. - Special consideration should be given for performers who are unvaccinated including children under 12 years old (some examples of possible risk mitigating measures include outdoor performances, extra physical distance from audience, barriers, etc.)
+- Yes, all musical and other performances for residents may resume. - Special consideration should be given for performers who are unvaccinated including children under 12 years old (some examples of possible risk mitigating measures include outdoor performances, extra physical distance from audience, barriers, etc.)